RFI in SKYSITE can be created at project level and can be annotated on a document i.e. at Viewer level.

 The saved RFI is displayed in the RFI Dashboard screen (Status: OPEN) [RFI highlighted by the red rectangle],

-The Creator will view the newly created RFI under the My RFI tab as shown in screenshot above.
+The Creator will view the newly created RFI under the My RFI tab as well as the All RFI tab as shown in screenshot above.

 Also, clicking on [Save as Draft] button will only save the RFI information in the application but will not send the RFI to the assigned user.
 While creating a draft RFI the TO field (where the assigned user email ID is entered) can be left blank and only the Subject & Question field will have to be populated.
 Draft RFI will not have RFI number generated.
 When user later sends the RFI to the intended recipients, then only RFI number will be generated and assigned as per the number entered in the Settings of the RFI.